Alien: Isolation Trophy Guide and Road Map for PlayStation 4

 The best way to kill a Facehugger is with a quick burst from the flamethrower, but this can draw enemy attention.
 As an alternative, try quickly tapping while looking down, and Ripley will smash the creature with the Maintenance Wrench instead, which is a much quieter way of doing it – though it won’t seem that way.

 If a Facehugger gets you, you’ll only get about half a second to pause the game, and missing that window will mean you can’t load your save. and your death will be recorded.

 Phase Three – Collectable and Misc Trophy Cleanup

-During this phase you can use Mission Select to get any Collectables you missed.
+During this phase of our Alien Isolation Trophy Guide you can use Mission Select to get any Collectables you missed.